dianavile/TheModernWebsiteExperience/README.md

 Because they make the web:

-- beautiful (CSS, visuals)
+- BEAUTIFUL (CSS, visuals)
-- less annoying (HTML, information structure)
+- LESS annoying (HTML, information structure)
-- less confusing (UX research)
+- LESS confusing (UX research)

 And they all do it in an "INVISIBLE" way.
 The less you notice their job, the better!